Spectroscopy using a visible photonic lantern at the Subaru telescope: Laboratory characterization and first on-sky demonstration on Ikiiki ({\alpha} Leo) and `Aua ({\alpha} Ori): On-sky demonstration

 \subsection{Observation log}

 The focal ratio selected for this observation was~8, providing the best injection efficiency.
-We observed Ikiiki ($\alpha$ Leo, $m_R$ = 1.37) and `Aua ($\alpha$ Ori, $m_R$ = -1.17) on February 18th 2024 UTC during an Engineering night (Proposal ID: S24A-EN01, PI : Julien Lozi, Support Astronomers: Julien Lozi and Sébastien Vievard, Telescope Operator : Erin Dailey).
+We observed Ikiiki ($\alpha$ Leo, $m_R$ = 1.37) and `Aua ($\alpha$ Ori, $m_R$ = -1.17) on February 18, 2024 UTC during an engineering night (Proposal ID: S24A-EN01, PI : Julien Lozi, Support Astronomers: Julien Lozi and Sébastien Vievard, Telescope Operator : Erin Dailey).
 Data was acquired at a 200~Hz framerate (see Table~\ref{table:Log_obs}).
-The seeing in H-band was estimated to be about $1$\arcsec{} by the SCExAO NIR internal fast frame camera. \rev{The VAMPIRES focal plane camera was used to estimate the residual tip/tilt and the Strehl in the visible, during the observation of Ikiiki, at 670~nm, 720~nm and 760~nm.
-The tip/tilt residual was about 12~mas RMS across all wavelengths.
-The estimated Strehl ration was on average of $26\%$ at 670~nm, $28\%$ at 720~nm, and $30\%$ at 760~nm.}
+The seeing in the H band was estimated to be about $1$\arcsec{} by the SCExAO NIR internal fast frame camera. \rev{The VAMPIRES focal plane camera was used to estimate the residual tip or tilt and the Strehl in the visible, during the observation of Ikiiki, at 670~nm, 720~nm and 760~nm.
+The tip-tilt residual was about 12~mas RMS across all wavelengths.
+The estimated Strehl ratio was on average $26\%$ at 670~nm, $28\%$ at 720~nm, and $30\%$ at 760~nm.}